uillinois-community/gitForCourses/README.md

     - Early provisioning is smart from a course perspective, but might trigger the students to respond or think they need to respond before the course is ready.
 - force pushing, i.e. rewriting git history, should be disabled for student repositories.
 This is especially true if grading is done based on timestamps from the git log.

+## Dave opinion

+- Student triggered activities are better than course triggered ones.
+It solves two problems:
+    - Courses not knowing exactly who their students are (at the needed time) or requiring things to be done (and redone and redone) in the proper sequence for the tools to be useful.
+    - Students unsure the state of their assignment (is it released? was it graded?)
+Those tasks are very deterministic (yes it worked, no it failed because X) and supported because they can be repeated with course staff.
+- The passive "leave it there and we'll grade it" is less effective than student triggered grading because of the immediacy of feedback.
+That's especially true if something went wrong (student mistake or uploaded wrong code) so that it could be corrected and regraded.

 ## Other resources